 - Specialty- The amazing thing about physical therapy is that there are a lot of different specialties that can be included in a practice.
 Whether its orthopedics, sports medicine, or pediatrics.
 These specialties could be your golden ticket into a closed panel.
 If your practice offers specialty services or has specialty equipment that your competitors don't, make sure to include that in your appeal letter.

-As stated previously, none of these are guaranteed to sway the insurance into making an exception for your business but including the factors that set your business apart certainly doesn’t hurt.
+As stated previously, none of these are guaranteed to sway the insurance company into making an exception for your business but including the factors that set your business apart certainly doesn’t hurt.
 If you have any credentialing questions, please feel free to reach out to the experts at Account Matters at 508-422-0233.